andrew/ultimate-awesome/README.md

 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-refreshing-llms](https://github.com/hyintell/awesome-refreshing-llms) - EMNLP'23 survey: a curation of awesome papers and resources on refreshing large language models (LLMs) without expensive retraining.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
+- [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-prompt-engineering-zh-cn](https://github.com/yunwei37/awesome-prompt-engineering-zh-cn) - 这个资源库包含了为 Prompt 工程手工整理的资源中文清单，重点是GPT、ChatGPT、PaLM 等（自动持续更新）.
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.